[Note: This article originally appeared in LinkedIn Pulse]

 The way we think about content is changing.
 Content no longer lives exclusively in the marketer’s domain.
 If you take a look at companies who are benefiting from content, they share one trait in common.
 They are taking advantage of their entire catalogue to fuel their end-to-end marketing engine.

-Simply creating the content, however, isn’t enough.
+You’ll notice that content creation isn’t even mentioned in the framework, and for good reason.
+These are the five things marketers must do after they hit the publish button.
+By now, everyone knows how to create great content.
+Simply creating content, however, isn’t enough.
 Organizations must be able to easily leverage this content for more than one purpose and one campaign in order to satisfy the buyer journey.
-Here’s a look at five ideas for how content can drive different parts of the customer lifecycle and who typically owns it.
+Here’s a look at four ideas for how content can fuel different marketing strategies and who typically owns them.

 Idea #1: Content Can Fuel Inbound